CISecurity/CCPA-Docs/docs/Configuration Guide.md

 ![](https://i.imgur.com/KiAmbP0.png)

+<a name="preparefolder"></a>
+**Prepare CIS-CAT Pro Assessor For Share Folder**

-2. Unzip the CIS-CAT bundle within the **CIS** folder on the *CIS Host Server* and move the Assessor folder to the root of the **CIS** folder.
+- Unzip the CIS-CAT bundle within the **CIS** folder on the *CIS Host Server* and move the Assessor folder to the root of the **CIS** folder.
+- Move the Assessor\misc\Windows\cis-cat-centralized.bat file or the Assessor\misc\Windows\cis-cat-centralized-ccpd.bat file to the root of the CIS folder, depending on whether you want to write the assessment reports to the *CIS Host Server* or configure the centralized script to send the assessment reports directly to a CIS-CAT Pro Dashboard (CCPD).
+- Share the **CIS** folder as CIS.

-3. If using a version of CIS-CAT that has embedded Java (contains the 'jre' folder), then go to Step 6, else go to next step
+If using a version of CIS-CAT that has embedded Java (contains the 'jre' folder), then CIS-CAT is ready to use.

-4. Create the following directories beneath the CIS folder on the *CIS Host Server*:
+If you are utilizing your own Java, create the following directories beneath the CIS folder on the *CIS Host Server*:
 	- Java
 	- Java64
 	- Reports

-5. To copy the java runtime (JRE) to the CIS folder do the following:
+If utilizing your own java runtime (JRE), then under the CIS-CAT folder do the following:
 	- Browse to the location where Java is installed, by default Java is located at “%ProgramFiles%\Java”.
 	- Copy the 32-bit JRE that applies to the targets you will be evaluating, such as jre1.8.0_201, to the Java folder created above
 	- Copy the 64-bit JRE that applies to the targets you will be evaluating, such as jre1.8.0_201, to the Java64 folder created above

-6. Move the Assessor\misc\Windows\cis-cat-centralized.bat file or the Assessor\misc\Windows\cis-cat-centralized-ccpd.bat file to the root of the CIS folder, depending on whether you want to write the assessment reports to the *CIS Host Server* or configure the centralized script to send the assessment reports directly to a CIS-CAT Pro Dashboard (CCPD).
-7. Share the **CIS** folder as CIS.
+<a name="confirm"></a>
+**Confirm the Directory**

 The resulting directory structure should be as follows: